 NHS Highland, the University of the Highlands and Islands – Environmental Research Institute (UHI-ERI), and the University of Nottingham won a £100,000 UKRI Medical Research Council (MRC) grant, working in partnership with the James Hutton Institute, Scottish Water, the Scottish Environment Protection Agency, and the University of Uppsala.

 The 12-month project will be delivered through a truly trans-disciplinary and cross-sectoral approach integrating public health, prescribing, environmental science, and social science methods and data.
 Briefly, this will include desk-based analysis of pre-existing data, stakeholder engagement, and prescriber and patient focus group activities.
 Qualitative and quantitative data will be incorporated into a probabilistic graphical model to create the formulary framework.
-More information on the research process and specific aims, can be found below in the FAQs.

 The investigators have strong track-records and expertise in pharmaceutical public health, formulary development, qualitative health services research, and analysis of the environmental occurrence and impact of emerging contaminants.
 This work will capitalise on the established networks and resources of national and international partners representing key stakeholders across the healthcare, prescribing, pharmaceutical industry, environment, and water sectors, including through the One Health Breakthrough Partnership.
-Project partners (from the James Hutton Institute, University of Uppsala, Scottish Water, and SEPA) will provide valuable contributions in their individual remits to enable delivery of the project (see below), and wider stakeholders will be invited to engage with this project through the Project Stakeholder Group.
+Project partners (from the James Hutton Institute, University of Uppsala, Scottish Water, and SEPA) will provide valuable contributions in their individual remits to enable delivery of the project, and wider stakeholders will be invited to engage with this project through the Project Stakeholder Group.

 Overall, this project seeks to facilitate new knowledge sharing across organisational boundaries, raise awareness of the environmental impact of medicines, and develop novel and robust solutions to complex sustainability issues.
 It is a first step towards improvement of medicine prescribing in Scotland to reduce pollution, and aims to benefit the NHS, prescribers, and patients through enabling better informed and more sustainable prescribing choices.